 The system will prompt the user for confirmation before proceeding.

-Upon confirmation, the invoice will return to its original status before archiving.

-All standard actions relevant to that restored status will become active again.
+Upon confirmation, the invoice will be processed as new Invoice, this will ensure that all standard validations are applied on invoice i.e. duplicate invoice number, unavailability of IO/PO amount etc

+All standard action validations applicable to the new invoice will be re-applied.
+If any discrepancies arise due to these validations, the invoice will be flagged and moved to 'Discrepant' status.

 The invoice will resume its normal lifecycle from that point onward.

-Please note: Archiving an invoice does not affect its visibility for users it was previously shared or routed to.
-For example, if an invoice was routed to Jack, it will remain visible to Jack even after being archived, regardless of whether Jack has permission to manage archive/unarchive actions.

 Image A (Archive Action button)